Hybrid Acousto-Optical Double Dressing of a Two-Level System

 We next apply an acoustic drive to the dressed atom-light system.
-Figure~\ref{fig2}c presents the experimentally measured resonance fluorescence spectra when we fix the acoustic drive to be $\Omega_\text{S}/2\pi=1.75$ GHz but vary the optical Rabi frequency $\Omega_\text{L}$.
-Here, $\Omega_\text{S}=g_0\sqrt{\bar{m}}$ is the acoustic driving strength, $\bar{m}$ is the average number of phonons in the surface acoustic wave cavity, and $g_0$ is the single-phonon coupling strength.
-Compared to Fig.~\ref{fig2}b, the presence of acoustic drive induces significant modifications to the resonance fluorescence from the strongly driven quantum dot.
-The measured spectra are well captured by a semiclassical calculation based on Floquet theory and the quantum regression theorem (Fig.~\ref{fig2}d; see Supplementary Section 3).
+Figure~\ref{fig2}(c) presents the experimentally measured resonance fluorescence spectra when we fix the acoustic drive to be $\Omega_\text{S}/2\pi=1.75$ GHz but vary the optical Rabi frequency $\Omega_\text{L}$.
+Here, $\Omega_\text{S}=g_0\sqrt{\bar{m}/2}$ is the acoustic driving strength, where $\bar{m}$ is the average number of phonons in the surface acoustic wave cavity.
+Compared to Fig.~\ref{fig2}(b), the presence of acoustic drive induces significant modifications to the resonance fluorescence from the strongly driven quantum dot.
+The measured spectra are well captured by a semiclassical calculation based on Floquet theory and the quantum regression theorem [Fig.~\ref{fig2}(d); see Supplemental Material~\cite{supplement} Sec.
+S4].